Makio64/shader-loader/README.md

 	chunkPath: __dirname+"/glsl/chunks"
 }
 ```
-# Warning : the chunkPath have to be absolute to your glsl folder
+# Warning : the chunkPath have to an absolute path !

 You can now require your glsl files:
 ``` javascript